Working with a Mentor

 - Pages 4-7 of the text, On Being a Scientist

-This is a sometimes overlooked, but incredibly important in the sciences and throughout your career development.
+This is sometimes overlooked, but incredibly important in the sciences and throughout your career development.
 This person or people can be your biggest advocate for refining skills and getting to the next level.
 Since researchers learn their skills through apprenticeship, you will learn or refine your techniques with a scientist that will serve as a mentor.

 An excerpt from the Educase website: